revisohq/new-team-training/week-3/1-tdd-intro/README.md

 Similar to E2E test, but in case of a multi-service application the services are tested together.
 In a monolithic application, e2e and integration tests are the same thing.

-Pros an Cons are like e2e testing.
+Pros and Cons are like e2e testing.

 ### Penetration Test